How to run a simulation

 c,1100,68

-where household_id is used as pivot item linking these files contents.
+where household_id is used as a pivot item linking these files contents.

-1. Install the required libraries, by running in your console:
+1. Install the required libraries, by running in a console:

 pip install --upgrade pip openfisca_country_template pandas